mityax/spdl-southpark-downloader/docs/install-ffmpeg.md

 # How to install ffmpeg

-You have to options to get ffmpeg working on your system.
+You have two options to get ffmpeg working on your system.
 You can either [download a static build](#other) or you can properly install ffmpeg in your system to make it available for all programs.
 To do a full install, choose your platform here:

 * [Unix (Ubuntu, Linux Mint, Debian)](#unix)
 * [Mac OS X](#macosx)